In our FAQ you will find answers to the most important questions on work and life in Germany.

 You can have your professional qualification acquired abroad recognised in Germany.
 In some cases, this is even mandatory in order to be able to work in your profession in Germany or to obtain a work visa.
 The Recognition Act, which came into force in 2012, has made it easier to have foreign professional qualifications recognised.
 Accordingly, everyone is entitled to a recognition procedure, regardless of nationality or place of residence.

 You can find current job offers in Germany on the "Make it in Germany" job listings or on other well-known job portals on the Internet.
 Employers have agreed to receive applications from foreign professionals for all job offers on the "Make it in Germany" job listings.
-You can find further tips on job hunting under "Looking for a Job".
+You can find further tips on job hunting in our "Looking for a Job" section.

 At this point in time, especially technically qualified professionals, such as engineers and IT specialists, have good chances of finding a job in Germany.
 But German companies are also looking for doctors, nurses, craftspeople and scientists.
 More information on sought-after occupations can be found in the article "Professions in demand".

 Whether you need German language skills in your profession depends on the profession to be practised and the employer.
 Often, proof of certain German language skills is also necessary for applying for a visa.
 In any case, it is very helpful for everyday life as well as for active participation in society to acquire a basic knowledge of the German language.
 Experience shows that the language level B2 according to the Common European Framework of Reference for Languages is a good starting point for this.
 You can find out how and where you can learn German in the "Learn German" section.

 To apply for a job in Germany, you will usually need a German curriculum vitae (CV), a cover letter and references about your qualifications.
 You can find tips on how to apply in the "Jobs" section.